aylinarik/kodluyoruz-exercises/Css Homework 2/readme.md

-#The design of the Google 1998 version was created using html and css.
+# The design of the Google 1998 version was created using Html and Css.

 ## Screenshot